Prometheus: Aeschylus and the ancient literary tradition

 Prometheus Bound, perhaps the most famous treatment of the myth to be found among the Greek tragedies, is traditionally attributed to the 5th-century BC Greek tragedian Aeschylus.
-At the centre of the drama are the results of Prometheus' theft of fire and his current punishment by Zeus.
+At the centre of the drama are the results of Prometheus's theft of fire and his current punishment by Zeus.
 The playwright's dependence on the Hesiodic source material is clear, though Prometheus Bound also includes a number of changes to the received tradition.
 It has been suggested by M.L.
 West that these changes may derive from the now lost epic Titanomachy.

 Before his theft of fire, Prometheus played a decisive role in the Titanomachy, securing victory for Zeus and the other Olympians.
-Zeus' torture of Prometheus thus becomes a particularly harsh betrayal.
-The scope and character of Prometheus' transgressions against Zeus are also widened.
+Zeus's torture of Prometheus thus becomes a particularly harsh betrayal.
+The scope and character of Prometheus's transgressions against Zeus are also widened.
 In addition to giving humanity fire, Prometheus claims to have taught them the arts of civilisation, such as writing, mathematics, agriculture, medicine, and science.
-The Titan's greatest benefaction for humanity seems to have been saving them from complete destruction.
+His greatest benefaction for humanity seems to have been saving them from complete destruction.
 In an apparent twist on the myth of the so-called Five Ages of Man found in Hesiod's Works and Days (wherein Cronus and, later, Zeus created and destroyed five successive races of humanity), Prometheus asserts that Zeus had wanted to obliterate the human race, but that he somehow stopped him.

-Moreover, Aeschylus anachronistically and artificially injects Io, another victim of Zeus's violence and ancestor of Heracles, into Prometheus' story.
+Moreover, Aeschylus anachronistically and artificially injects Io, another victim of Zeus's violence and ancestor of Heracles, into Prometheus's story.
 Finally, just as Aeschylus gave Prometheus a key role in bringing Zeus to power, he also attributed to him secret knowledge that could lead to Zeus's downfall: Prometheus had been told by his mother Themis, who in the play is identified with Gaia (Earth), of a potential marriage that would produce a son who would overthrow Zeus.
 Fragmentary evidence indicates that Heracles, as in Hesiod, frees the Titan in the trilogy's second play, Prometheus Unbound.
 It is apparently not until Prometheus reveals this secret of Zeus's potential downfall that the two reconcile in the final play, Prometheus the Fire-Bringer or Prometheus Pyrphoros, a lost tragedy by Aeschylus.

 Prometheus Bound also includes two mythic innovations of omission.
-The first is the absence of Pandora's story in connection with Prometheus' own.
+The first is the absence of Pandora's story in connection with Prometheus's own.
 Instead, Aeschylus includes this one oblique allusion to Pandora and her jar that contained Hope (252): "[Prometheus] caused blind hopes to live in the hearts of men."
 Second, Aeschylus makes no mention of the sacrifice-trick played against Zeus in the Theogony.
 The four tragedies of Prometheus attributed to Aeschylus, most of which are lost to the passages of time into antiquity, are Prometheus Bound (Prometheus Desmotes), Prometheus Unbound (Lyomenos), Prometheus the Fire Bringer (Pyrphoros), and Prometheus the Fire Kindler (Pyrkaeus).